TEL: 021 855 0395

 - Friendly self-catering on the Lüderitz peninsula close to the sea.
 The perfect option for couples on holiday.

 - The Zur Waterkant is an affordable but luxury bed and breakfast hotel.

 Lüderitz can easily be called “a town that time forgot”.
 Founded in 1883, the town grew rapidly with the discovery of diamonds 1909.
 Unfortunately, the diamonds didn’t last and now Lüderitz is back to its original self.
-The town has many beautiful historical buildings, such as the Felsenkirche, the Deutsche Afrika Bank, and more.
+The town has many beautiful historical buildings.
 The most well-known attraction near Lüderitz is the “ghost town”, Kolmanskop.
 This town too owed its existence (and demise) to the discovery of diamonds.
 The desert sand permeates all the buildings and makes for stunning photographs.
 There is a daily guided tour and after this you can discover the town on your own.
 The boat trip to Diaz Point (where a replica of Bartholomew’s cross can be found) is a chilly experience, but you can see dolphins merrily swimming with the boat.
-The area around Lüderitz is home to the wild horses of the Namib, only one of a few such populations in the world.
+The boat trip around Diaz Point to Halifax Island (home to 1200 African Penguins) is on the Zeepaard Catamaran.